ben-alrdy/alrdy-animate/README.md

 For the cascade animations, `aa-split` needs to be either `words` or `words.clip`.

+You can also use `aa-scroll` to make the animation scroll-driven.
+There are two options: `aa-scroll="snap"` and `aa-scroll="smooth"`.

 ### Available Text Animations

 - `text-slide-up`: Slides the text up from the bottom.
 - `text-slide-down`: Slides the text down from the top.
-- `text-turn-up`: Slides and rotates the text up from the bottom.
+- `text-tilt-up`: Slides and rotates the text up from the bottom.
-- `text-turn-down`: Slides and rotates the text down from the top.
+- `text-tilt-down`: Slides and rotates the text down from the top.
 - `text-cascade-up`: Cascades the text up from the bottom; both lines and words appear sequentially.
 Requires `aa-split="words"` or `aa-split="words.clip"`.
 - `text-cascade-down`: Cascades the text down from the top; both lines and words appear sequentially.
 Requires `aa-split="words"` or `aa-split="words.clip"`.
 - `text-rotate-soft`: Rotates the text softly around the X axis.
 Best works with `aa-split="lines"` or `aa-split="lines.clip"`.
+- `text-fade`: Fades the text in, starts with 30% opacity.
+- `text-appear`: Fades the text in, starts with 0% opacity.

 ## Contributing